JessiRidge/JessiRidge/README.md

 - 👋  Hi, I'm Jessi.
 I have a varied background.
-I have two degrees in Percussion Performace and perform as professional orchestra musician every week with the orchestra in Tampa, Florida.
+I have two degrees in Percussion Performace and perform as a professional orchestra musician every week with the orchestra in Tampa, Florida.
 I graduated with a Master of Music degree in Percussion Performance from New England Conservatory in Boston, MA.
 I also studied accounting and computer science at the University of South Florida.
 In addition to my performance schedule, I am currently working freelance from my home office and continue to take courses to further my programming skills.

 - 👀  I’m interested in backend web development.